photo of the Maya Train

 And, like us, be pleasantly surprised.

-First, our short bus trip via Oriente from downtown Valladolid to the bus station on the outskirts of town: it was on time, efficient, and not that expensive (35MP).
+First, our short bus trip via Oriente from downtown Valladolid to the train station on the outskirts of town: it was on time, efficient, and not that expensive (35MP).

 Of course, being new, the station stop was pristine.
 On duty attendants (wearing khaki slacks and white tops) and uniformed military personnel were obviously proud to be part of this new piece of transportation history.
 Instructions as to when, where, and how to proceed to the train platform were clear and in Spanish.
 As English speakers, we followed the crowd.